NYPL/digarch/accessioning/digitalmediaseparation.md

 ## 6. Shelve the media.

-* Place the separated media on the shelf labeled 'INCOMING MEDIA' outside the Manager of Archival Processing's office.
+* Place the separated media on the shelf labeled 'INCOMING MEDIA' outside of office 202A.
 * Place media you can carry without a box in the small collections box on the Incoming Media shelf.
-* Places larger collections of media in boxes and place the boxes on the Incoming Media shelf.
+* Place larger collections of media in boxes and place the boxes on the Incoming Media shelf.
 * File the media by collection number and each media item sequentially.
 * Place floppy and zip disks with the read/write access shutter facing up.